azilnik/theweatherisfun/README.md

 1. run `npm install`
 1. hit that `gulp serve` in terminal.
 1. Edit the code in the `src` folder.
+1. go to `localhost:3000` in your browser.
+As you edit shit in the code, the broswer will live update

 Note: